LintonNaik/paip-lisp/docs/chapter7.md

 ## 7.2 Solving Algebraic Equations
 {:#s0015}
-{:.h1hd}

-The next step is to write the equation-solving section of STUDENT !!!(span) {:.smallcaps} .
+The next step is to write the equation-solving section of STUDENT .
 This is more an exercise in elementary algebra than in AI, but it is a good example of a symbol-manipulation task, and thus an interesting programming problem.

-The STUDENT !!!(span) {:.smallcaps} program mentioned the function `solve-equations`, passing it one argument, a list of equations to be solved.
+The STUDENT program mentioned the function `solve-equations`, passing it one argument, a list of equations to be solved.
 `solve-equations` prints the list of equations, attempts to solve them using `solve`, and prints the result.

 ```lisp